 The Ontario Music Fund, which is administered by Ontario Creates, is designed to work with the province’s music organizations in expanding their economic and cultural footprint within Canada and around the world.
 In the budget, the Ford government says it will work with Ontario Creates to modernize the Ontario Music Fund “to focus on activities that bring the biggest return to the province, and refocus its investments into emerging talent to create opportunities to achieve success.”

-Stuart Johnson, the president of the Canadian Independent Music Association (CIMA) and Music Ontario, tells Canadian Musician that Ontario Creates and the Ontario Ministry of Tourism, Culture and Sport will be conducting joint consultations with the music industry in the weeks and months to come to “gleam from us ideas on how that $7-million is to be best invested into the music industry” to maximize investments.
+Stuart Johnston, the president of the Canadian Independent Music Association (CIMA) and Music Ontario, tells Canadian Musician that Ontario Creates and the Ontario Ministry of Tourism, Culture and Sport will be conducting joint consultations with the music industry in the weeks and months to come to “gleam from us ideas on how that $7 million is to be best invested into the music industry” to maximize investments.